 - It is best to use the latest version of HEC-RAS to complete this unit.
 Any version after 5.0.5 should work fine.
 Some earlier versions do not have some functions related to inundation mapping.

-- The last part of the tutorial related to exporting inundation layer to shapefile/KML and adding new layers to RAS Mapper are not needed for this Unit, but are needed for Unit 5 so it is good to go over those in Unit 4 to avoid questions or confusion while doing Unit 5.
+- The last part of the tutorial, related to exporting inundation layer to shapefile/KML and adding new layers to RAS Mapper, is not needed for this Unit, but is needed for Unit 5, so it is good to go over those in Unit 4 to avoid questions or confusion while doing Unit 5.

 The student exercise forms the summative assessment for this unit.
 The first five questions, which will involve students creating a table and four plots, should have definite answers with slight variations depending on their model execution.
 Overall the answers should be in a reasonable range of error (0-5%).
 Other questions are related to student understanding of the model, its response to change in data and parameters, and how it might be applied to making societal decisions.
 The assessment rubric for this unit is provided below.